gmarkall/nbep-7/README.md

 #### Staged IPC

-Staged IPC should not own the memory it allocates:
+Staged IPC should not take ownership of the memory that it allocates.
+When the default internal memory manager is in use, the memory allocated for the staging array is already owned.
+When an EMM plugin is in use, it is not legitimate to take ownership of the memory.

+This change can be made by applying the following small patch, which has been tested to have no effect on the CUDA test suite:

 ```
 diff --git a/numba/cuda/cudadrv/driver.py b/numba/cuda/cudadrv/driver.py